dansimah/grocery-app/README.md

 1. Open Telegram and search for `@BotFather`
 2. Send `/newbot` command
 3. Follow the instructions to create your bot
-4. Copy the bot token and add it to your `/home/.env` file
+4. Copy the bot token and add it to your `.env` file

 ### 2. Get Google Gemini API Key

 1. Go to [Google AI Studio](https://makersuite.google.com/app/apikey)
 2. Create a new API key
-3. Copy the API key and add it to your `/home/.env` file
+3. Copy the API key and add it to your `.env` file

 ### 3. Configure Authorization (Optional)